 I often am asked what loads I recommend for Remington 700 ML's with our 209 conversion kit.
 When I compose my reply I try to stick to generalities, because it doesn't matter much what I like, but what shoots well.
 And you can't know that without some serious range time.
 Thus I like what makes sense to me and my rifle shoots well.. but that is in my rifle.
 Will it work in your rifle?
 Really what matters is what delivers the damage desired to your target.
 Also here, I'm not an expert, but I consider myself fairly well read.
 So I stick to generalities that make sense to me and in developing loads for my rifles what I read seemed to hold true.

-Excerpt below is from page two, "Safety is Critical to Performance" (I added the bold and underline for emphasis):
+Excerpt below is from page two of the Remington 700 ML Owner's manual, "Safety is Critical to Performance" (I added the bold and underline for emphasis):

 "A superbly crafted gun is only as good as the hands that hold it.
 You can never be too careful.
 Shooting accidents are often caused by careless oversights such as failing to control the direction of the muzzle, failing to fully engage the safety, leaving ammunition in the chamber or using improper loads.
 These oversights can result in the destruction of life, limb or property.
 There’s no calling back a bullet once it’s been fired, so it’s critical that you know the principles of safe gun handling and storage before you ever take your new Remington firearm out of the box.